elManto/elmanto.github.io/posts/llvm_for_security_3_4.md

 Lastly, we replace all the `malloc` and `free` invocations with our hooks `__hook_malloc` and `__hook_free`.
 In this case, as the signature of the two functions is exactly the same, we just need to invoke the LLVM method `Call->setCalledFunction()`.

 At this point we can start writing our runtime.
-Now, the LLVM pass actually is finished and the runtime actually doesn't introduce any new LLVM concepts, therefore my description here won't go in details but you will have the source code anyway.
+Now, the LLVM pass actually is finished and the runtime actually doesn't introduce any new LLVM concepts, therefore my description here won't go in details but you will have the source code anyway in the [repo](https://github.com/elManto/LLVMPassesForSecurity/tree/main/src/MySanitizer).

 Essentially, the malloc hook (`allocator.c`) allocates more memory than the amount requested by the target program.
 This is needed to allocate the left/right redzones in the shadow memory.
 The instrumented malloc is responsible for unpoisoning the user data (accesses are allowed) and for poisoning the right/left redzones (accesses abort).
 Moreover, there's some logic to manage the alignment in a proper way.